paskito002/STINGER-V3/README.md

 `Contact ES TEAMS TECH to Purchase a Private Fast Panel Now!!!`

-## NOTE : STINGER-V3 SCRIPT IS NOT OPENLY ALLOWED TO BE USED FOR FREE.
+## STINGER-V3 SCRIPT IS NOT OPENLY ALLOWED TO BE USED FOR FREE.
 SC IS FOR SALE....
 BE WARNED!!!

 ## ```Connect With Me```<img src="https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/handshake.gif" width ="80"></h1>
  <br>